4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

     #If a player is in two groups, the group with the higher priority number is used
     #The minimum value is 0
     priority: 0
+    #Message if you type a blocked command | Enter none to disable
+    blocked-command-message: "Unknown command.
+Type \"/help\" for help."
     #Minecraft server names on which this group will be applied | all means on every server.
     #type /servers in Bungeecord to find out which servernames are available
     servers: